dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 The problem of building more flexible tools is better solved by the use of the USDT tracepoint protocol for defining static tracepoints.
-Fortunately, this has already been established in many packages by the popular use of `dtrace` on other Unix platforms like Solaris, BSD, their derivatives, such as Darwin.
+Fortunately, this has already been established in many packages by the popular use of `dtrace` on other Unix platforms like Solaris, BSD, and their derivatives, such as Darwin.
 Systemtap has provided Linux compatibility, which is what `bpftrace` and `bcc` are able to leverage.

 [^1]: Using docker or crictl, we can find the container process and inspect its
     children to find the memcached process.
 This method then uses the `/root`